Skip to Main Content

 Getting There and Planning Your Stay

 The property sits 120 miles from Phoenix, which translates to roughly two hours by car.
 Sedona's airport accommodates small aircraft, and helicopter transfers from Phoenix are available through third-party operators for guests who prefer to avoid the drive.
 The resort operates year-round, with spring and autumn representing the most comfortable temperature range for trail use.
 Summer heat in Boynton Canyon can be significant, and winter brings cooler temperatures that make the casita fireplaces functional rather than decorative.
 Families with children between four and twelve are accommodated through counselor-run programming that includes scavenger hunts, nature walks, and cooking classes.
 The property is also pet-friendly.
-Booking is handled directly through the resort's reservations system; given the limited casita count relative to demand, particularly during spring wildflower and autumn foliage periods, advance planning of two to three months is the practical standard.
+Advance planning is recommended, particularly during spring wildflower and autumn foliage periods.

 For those mapping a broader American Southwest itinerary, Enchantment sits within reasonable distance of properties like Sage Lodge in Pray and Alpine Falls Ranch in Superior, which operate a similar terrain-as-infrastructure model in different geographic contexts.
 Urban counterpoints for the same traveler profile include Aman New York in New York City and The Fifth Avenue Hotel in New York City.
 Other nature-forward properties worth comparing on a portfolio level include Troutbeck in Amenia, SingleThread Farm Inn in Healdsburg, and 1 Hotel San Francisco in San Francisco.
 For design-led alternatives with a different coastal register, Hotel Bel-Air in Los Angeles and Auberge du Soleil in Napa represent comparable price tier and service philosophy in different landscapes.
 European comparisons in the high-end resort category include Badrutt's Palace Hotel in St. Moritz and Aman Venice in Venice, and among full-service urban alternatives, Raffles Boston in Boston and Chicago Athletic Association in Chicago are worth noting for travelers building multi-city itineraries around experiential hotel programming.
 Four Seasons at The Surf Club in Surfside rounds out the coastal luxury tier for comparison.